megseekosh/Categorize_app_v2/README.md

 	`python3 split_app.py 6396 06122018 05152019 female`

-	You will be prompted with a window to select an audio file on your local machine to process:
+	After starting the application, you will be prompted with a window to select an audio file on your local machine to process:

 	![alt text](https://github.com/megseekosh/Categorize_app_v2/blob/master/audio_cut_prompt.png "audio file prompt")